The world is adopting (or at least talking about) green energy as nations strive to make the earth a cleaner place.

-We have no doubt that humanity must find clean sources of energy to survive in the long term.
+No doubt, humanity must find clean sources of energy to survive in the long term.
+We can’t use non-renewable resources like oil and coal forever.
 But the pace of adoption is slower than most would like.

-Beijing is well aware of this problem and has taken many steps to move toward clean energy.
-It’s not easy for the world’s second largest economy to shift from coal to wind farms, solar panels, and hydroelectricity over a short period of time though.
+It’s not easy for China, the world’s second biggest economy, to shift from coal to wind farms, solar panels, and hydroelectricity over a short period of time though.

-Daqin Railway Company Limited (SHA: 601006) is the owner of one of China’s largest rail networks.
-They’re responsible for transporting coal from mines to power plants.
+Daqin Railway Company Limited (SHA: 601006) is the owner of one of China’s largest rail lines.
+For now, they mainly transport coal from mines to power plants.

-The firm is aware of China’s heavy reliance on coal over the short and medium term.
-However, Daqin also understands the shift which will inevitably happen over the long term.
+The firm is profiting from China’s heavy reliance on coal over the short and medium terms.
+However, Daqin also understands the shift that eventually must happen over the long term.

 China Needs Coal, It’s That Simple

-The recent opening of the Hong Kong-Shanghai Stock Connect lets foreign investors buy shares listed in mainland China for the first time.
+The Hong Kong-Shanghai Stock Connect lets foreign investors easily buy shares listed in mainland China.
 A brokerage account in Hong Kong is now more useful than ever because of this.

-Such an account will now give you access to all companies on the Shanghai Stock Exchange, including Daqin Railway stock.
+Such a brokerage account in Hong Kong will now give you access to all companies on the Shanghai Stock Exchange, including Daqin Railway stock.

-Want to buy Chinese stocks?
-You might want to look at our analysis of Zhejiang – a major operator and developer of expressways in China.
-We also recommend a large Chinese coal company for several of the reasons mentioned in this article.
+Want to buy Chinese transport stocks?
+You might want to see our analysis of Zhejiang – a major operator and developer of expressways in China.

 Skip the Next Western Recession